timmelander/apigw-iam-oidc-authorizer-fn/docs/DEV_GUIDE.md

-# Development Guide
+# Dev Guide

-This guide explains how to modify, extend, and test the OCI API Gateway + OIDC Authentication solution.
+This guide covers the code structure, local development, testing, and how to extend the OCI API Gateway + OIDC Authentication solution.

 ## Project Structure